 The University of Tennessee Police Department is a service oriented department and provides a variety of services to aide our community.
 Our Community Relations Unit offers a wide variety of educational programs that provide steps to reduce the probability of being victimized.
 Unit programs include topics such as personal safety, alcohol awareness, or workplace violence.
 Our community service officers also offer boosts to motorist with dead batteries and will unlock cars when the owner has locked their key inside, if there is a community service officer available.

 We provide assistance to our community members who are the victims of crime, such as providing assistance to them in obtaining an order of protection or information on the court process.
 UTPD is the primary storage of lost and found property for the university.
 The investigative section is able to provide fingerprinting services (except for immigration processing), copies of police incident or accident reports, or complaints against employees.
 They also provide safe storage for personal weapons and maintain and provide information for the state’s sex offender registry.

 These are only a few of the services provided by the UTPD.
 Our knowledgeable communications staff is available at all times and are able to direct your problem to the appropriate department if we are unable to provide the service.

 We do not charge UT students, staff, or faculty for any of our services.

-Central Alarm is responsible for monitoring all alarms on the University of Tennessee campus.
+Central Alarm is responsible for monitoring all alarms at UT.